 Avoid Landlords Who Apply Too Much Pressure

-If you feel like the landlord is pressuring you to rent the apartment, the chances are high it could be a scam.
+If you feel like the landlord is pressuring you to rent the apartment, the chances are high it could be a rental scam.

 Don’t Rent If the Landlord Says You Don’t Need a Lease